High Profile Divorce Lawyers in Connecticut

 In Connecticut, asset division during divorce follows the rules of equitable distribution.
 A judge has broad discretion in arriving at a fair though not necessarily equal division of assets and debts.
 All property owned by either spouse is considered in the process.
 Parties in high-net-worth divorces often clash over how much of the property they believe should go to each of them and over the multiple factors that are considered by the court, including each party’s economic and noneconomic contributions to the marriage.

-Valuation of real estate, businesses, intellectual property, fine art, jewelry, equity holdings and other lucrative assets is often subjective and contentious, requiring the assistance of independent experts.
+Valuation of real estate portfolios, family businesses, intellectual property interests, fine art, fine jewelry, equestrian ownership interests, cryptocurrency, complex equity holdings (e.g. Carried Interest, Restricted Stock Units, and Limited Partnership Interests) and other exotic assets is often subjective and contentious, requiring the assistance of independent experts.
 In addition, affluent parties may have offshore bank accounts, cryptocurrencies and other assets that are hard to locate.
 These require careful investigation since there is no guarantee the party will disclose these hard to locate assets during divorce proceedings.
 Absent a valid and enforceable premarital agreement, even premarital, inherited or gifted assets will be considered by the court when entering a judgment of equitable distribution, and you should have capable counsel to advocate for you to get your fair share of those and other assets.

 Additional complications arise in divorces involving executives and other highly paid individuals, whose compensation packages may include stock, restricted stock units, preferred stock units, stock options (vested or unvested), perquisites, bonuses, deferred compensation and retirement accounts.
 In addition to determinations as to value and division of these assets, potential tax implications must be considered whenever such property is transferred.